 Have you hit a plateau in your Japanese language learning that you just can’t seem to push through?
-Maybe you’re prepping for the JLPT this summer, or you have trouble picking up Japanese with coworkers and friends?
+Maybe you’re prepping for the Japanese Language Proficiency Test (JLPT) this December, or you have trouble picking up Japanese with coworkers and friends?

 It might be time for you to put down the pricey textbooks in favor of this free, quality language study method: watching Japanese 実況プレイ or Let’s Plays on YouTube.

 If you’re not familiar, Let’s Plays are gaming videos where someone plays through a video game while making commentary on it.
 The genre has actually gained crazy heights of popularity in both English and Japanese corners of the internet.

 No matter what the language, Let’s Plays are a perfect way to wind down after a long workday.
 But if you watch it in Japanese then you get the added benefit of guilt-free listening practice.

 Here are five of the most popular and entertaining Japanese Let’s Plays to get you started.